willperes/twitter-clone/README.md

 ## Step 2: Configure Firebase Service files

-In order for the project to run successfuly, the `@react-native-firebase/app` package should be configured as described in the documentation because the google service files are not available in the project files.
+In order for the project to run successfuly, the `@react-native-firebase/app` package should be configured as described in the documentation because the google service files are not available in this repository.

 Android: https://rnfirebase.io/#generating-android-credentials